instaloader/instaloader/docs/cli-options.rst

    Login name (profile name) for your Instagram account.

-.. option:: --load-cookies BROWSER-NAME, -lc BROWSER-NAME
+.. option:: --load-cookies BROWSER-NAME, -b BROWSER-NAME

    Use Instagram cookie in your browser to login (works with --login).
 Supported browsers: Chrome, Firefox, Edge, Opera, Safari, Brave.

+.. option:: --cookiefile COOKIE-FILE, -B COOKIE-FILE

+   Cookie file path of a browser profile to load cookies from.

 .. option:: --sessionfile SESSIONFILE, -f SESSIONFILE